vladogrant/callr-java/README.md

 The hub forwards the response message back to the calling client, where it is unwrapped as a result, which is returned to the calling method (or the exception is thrown).
 ![](common-infrastructure.png)
 ## Common Example Usage and Scenarios
 For an example, imagine you are a SAAS provider, who is providing business software solutions for customers in some branch/industry.
 You are running a web application in your premises (or in your cloud infrastructure), exposed to your customers where they interact with your software.
-The customer has a device on their premises that has a digital interface to access the device - read/write data, control the device, manage the device settings etc. The device could be any kind of device - a digital scale, dimensioning device, temperature controller etc. The digital interface of the device also could be of any kind - USB, Serial Interface, Network Protocol, Web Service etc. The customer wants you to integrate the device in your software solution.
+The customer has a device on their premises that has a digital interface to access the device - read/write data, control the device, manage the device settings etc. The device could be any kind of device - a digital scale or balance, dimensioning device, temperature controller etc. The digital interface of the device also could be of any kind - USB, Serial Interface, Network Protocol, Web Service etc. The customer wants you to integrate the device in your software solution.
 You need to develop and deploy a service, that will run in the customer network/premises.
 The service  will talk with the device from one side, and will expose an API to your software from another.

 The **ordinary solution** would be to develop an ordinary service that will listen for connections and requests on some TCP/IP port.